geoph9/SimpleASR/timit-pytorch-kaldi/README.md

 [Pytorch-Kaldi](https://github.com/mravanelli/pytorch-kaldi) recommends to use either version 1.0 or 0.4 of PyTorch.

+__NOTE:__ The following will train a very simple MLP which won't provide great results.

 ## Getting the TIMIT dataset

 1. I have downloaded TIMIT from this [github repo](https://github.com/philipperemy/timit) since the official dataset from LDC is not freely available unless you have membership.